Skip to content

 • RP 2129 trust boundary — Inter-arrival time, PDV, source filtering metrics

-• WebRTC via str0m — Pure Rust WebRTC stack, WHIP/WHEP support
+• WebRTC via str0m — WHIP/WHEP support, HEVC→H.264 auto-transcode on egress

-• Media analysis — Codec, resolution, frame rate, audio format detection
+• Media analysis — Per-program PID breakdown for MPTS inputs (codec, resolution, frame rate, audio format) surfaced in the manager UI

 1. Standalone — No external dependencies, run with a local config file